andremacola/onyx-theme/README.md

 # Wiki

+**THIS THEME IS SUFFERING SEVERAL UPDATES.
+DO NOT USE IN PRODUCTION YET**

 Onyx Theme is a starter kit for for assistance in developing themes in Wordpress.
 It can be considered a kind of framework.

 This theme is inpired by [Sage](https://github.com/roots/sage/) and [Themosis](https://www.themosis.com/) but uncomplicated because we do not need thousands of dependencies to develop a wordpress theme.